std-uritemplate/std-uritemplate/Readme.md

 - portable implementation across languages based on widely available patterns
 - target Level support is 4

-Speed vs. Maintainability -> TODO: let's start with a naive implementation from https://github.com/uri-templates/uritemplate-py and improve over it
+Speed vs. Maintainability: the current implementation "should" be fast enough

 Let's try with a single pass -> input to output